edsu/diary/README.md

 ---

+## 11/6/2023

+Dear Diary,

+Today was remarkable in a way that words can scarcely capture, but I'll try my best to express the whirlwind of emotions and events that transpired.
+This morning, with a sense of *canny* *mastery* over my flourishing herb garden, I harvested the *leeks* which were *endued* with such vigor they seemed almost eager to be part of the evening's stew.
+As I diced them, I chuckled, remembering *Shurmakey*'s tale of Juiced *Leeks*—a curious recipe from a distant aunt, which supposedly would cleanse any lingering *specters* from a home.
+Nonsense, typically, but the image of *Shurmakey*, animatedly gesticulating about exorcising vegetable spirits, was amusing enough to overlook the lunacy.

+After lunch, attention turned to the bookshelf, where I sought refuge in the pages of *Hecataeus*.
+His ancient musings on the world felt particularly grounding today.
+In an afternoon filled with unexpected enlightenment, I found myself engrossed in the newly acquired tome of *Cruikshank*'s illustrations.
+The depictions of *Shizuoka* were astonishing—its Mount Fuji portrayed with such precision, you could almost feel the chill of its snow-capped wonder.

+By evening, as the dusk air became redolent with the aroma of simmering *leeks*, my mind wandered to *Jameson*'s latest critique on cultural *entitlements*.
+I mulled over his arguments while sipping on my mint tea, finding the prospect of such intellectual *zuchtlose* ("lack of discipline" in German) to be surprisingly titillating.
+It led me to think of *Apollo*—ah, the epitome of discipline and reason—and how his mythological *purge* of corruption still resonates with our modern trials and quest for clarity.

+And so, I'm retiring to bed, the day's activities having left their mark.
+My thoughts are rich, kaleidoscopic—a collage of *mastery*, reflection, and culinary *ritt* ("ride" or "journey" in German).
+I'm grateful for these days of sheer presence, where every sensation and discovery seems somehow amplified.
+It's *amazing*, Diary, truly *amazing*.

+## 11/5/2023

+Today's mood oscillates between reflection and disbelief, with thoughts as scattered as leaves in the wind.
+It's *incredibly* fascinating to consider the breadth of human knowledge, from the ancient sophistries of *Gorgias*, whose arguments could be akin to verbal *incantations*, to the complexities of modern relationships that can, with a whisper or a shout, lead to something as final as *divorce*.
+I spent part of the afternoon reading an *eText06* of *Gibbons*' magnum opus; the decline and fall of great empires feel almost like *springs* *devolving* into winter, each chapter a marshal of somber historical reality.

+In the garden, the *plums* are coming into season; their taste is not yet at its peak, but there's something hopeful about their burgeoning sweetness.
+The tree stands in contrast to the stark narrative of *Selassie*'s reign I've been studying, an epic textured much like the rough skin of the fruit before it yields to ripeness.
+As dusk fell, the setting sun cast a *dazzling* display of colors across the sky, turning the clouds a myriad of hues - nature *curtseying* to the day in its own splendid way.

+I walked by the river *Spean*, the water's surface reflecting a *superficial* layer of peace that belies the currents beneath.
+Nearby, the white flowers of the *leuce* beckon like innocent bystanders amidst the chaos of history and the unpredictability of life.
+And yet, amidst this serene backdrop, a stray thought of her intrusion lay dormant, *countermanding* the calm, a sudden reminder of the personal tempests I have weathered.
+Every time I pass by that spot, the memory of our argument by the water is as vivid as the piercing cold on a winter's day, as if time had inscribed it permanently upon the land like the very carvings of nature.

+As the night progressed, I retired, mentally tracing the lives of historical titans, from the reigns of ancient philosophers to modern liberators, each carved in the annals of time, much like the *vagina* etched into the fabric of human biology - an entrance to life's genesis.
+Life, in all its forms, seems to be an interplay of light and shadow, of knowledge and ignorance, of the nectar-sweet and the gall-bitter - yet, somehow, amidst the ebb and flow, there remains a constant yearning to understand, to grow, to heal, and perhaps, to begin again.

 ## 11/3/2023

 I found myself at *Woodbury* square today, unexpectedly thrust into a *commemorative* *braiding* ceremony to celebrate the town's proud warrior past.
 The square was alive with colours and the haunting tunes of the powerful *strathspey*s played by the local fiddlers.
 What I found most captivating was the magnificent statue of *Agabus* the *Beeldsnijder*, a famous *woodcutter* who was once among the town's bravest *combatants*.